 Data digitization has paved the way for large volumes of data being processed in areas ranging from financial to the medical domain.
 Thus, there is a paradigm shift from traditional to cloud-based platforms.
 AWS is one such platform seamlessly integrated with Deep Learning and Machine Learning APIs.

 The framework of AWS deep learning is explained below:

-AWS provides AMIs (Amazon Machine Images), which is a virtual instance with a storage cloud.
+AWS provides AMIs (Amazon Machine Images), which is a virtual instances with a storage cloud.
 It can be used to launch Amazon EC2 instances which can be used to train complex deep learning models or to experiment with deep learning algorithms.
-It is also compatible with the Linux Operating System and NVIDIA based graphic accelerator libraries like CUDA and CuDNN.
-It also supports popular deep learning frameworks like MXNet and Gluon, Caffe, Caffe2, Keras, Microsoft Cognitive Toolkit, PyTorch, TensorFlow, Theano, etc. that come as preinstalled packages in the AMI instance.
-There are several preconfigured AMIs available or a custom AMI can be created by the user.
+It is also compatible with the Linux Operating System and NVIDIA-based graphic accelerators libraries like CUDA and CuDNN.
+It also supports popular deep learning frameworks like MXNet and Gluon, Caffe, Caffe2, Keras, Microsoft Cognitive Toolkit, PyTorch, TensorFlow, Theano, etc., as preinstalled packages in the AMI instance.
+Several preconfigured AMIs are available, or the user can create a custom AMI.
 The list of popularly available AMIs used in Deep Learning is as follows:

 It provides the infrastructure to set up a private deep learning repository or a custom deep learning engine.
 It supports GPU drivers and acceleration libraries to deploy deep learning applications.
 It comes with NVIDIA CUDA 9 as a default configuration which can be switched to other CUDA environments.

 It comes pre-configured with deep learning frameworks along with their source codes.
 It requires a shared Python instance to run and supports NVIDIA CUDA environments.